newsuk/times-components/packages/ssr/README.md

 # SSR

-An unpublished package which allows developers to easily play with server-side-rendering (SSR).
+The renderer used to render top level components server side and to create client bundles.
 Add any "pages" (top level components) here for rendering, by adding a route and the webpack config necessary to create a client bundle.

 ## Usage

-Before each command below you should set the envar `GRAPHQL_ENDPOINT` which will be used for data fetching.
-In order to create a bundle it relies on each package having it's own `rnw` bundle generated.
+In order to create a bundle, we need for all packages to have their own `rnw` bundle.
 Use `npx lerna run bundle` at the root to simulate a published package.

 ```bash
 yarn bundle:dev